drw026/tvmaze-show-finder/README.md

 Tailwind CSS for rapid styling of the application because of the utility class approach which you can apply immediately.
 The Tailwind CSS is complete and I use it a lot for references.

+### Yarn
+Yarn is used/forced in this project over NPM.
+Yarn offers better performance by doing parallel installation.